 Here's a list of things you'll need during your hospital stay.
-Remember that you will be in bed for 5 days after surgery.
-That may sound nice, but it can be uncomfortable and boring.
+You will be in the hospital for a few days and while that may sound nice, it can be uncomfortable and boring.
 You will get regular meals you can order from our cafeteria, but bring snacks for between meals.

 What to bring:

-ID

-Paperwork
+- □ Paperwork

-Payment method
+- Payment method

-Comfortable, loose-fitting, low-hassle clothes
+- $\Box$ Comfortable, loose-fitting, low-hassle clothes

-Items that make you comfortable Favorite blanket, pillow, aromatherapy, eye pillow, massager
+- $\Box$ Items that make you comfortable

+- □ Favorite blanket, pillow, aromatherapy, eye pillow, massager

-Items that keep you entertained ☐ Games, music, books, puzzles
+- $\hfill\square$ Items that keep you entertained

+- $\Box$ Games, music, books, puzzles

-Chargers for electronics
+- □ Chargers for electronics

-Snacks
+- □ Snacks

 What not to bring:

-X Valuables, including jewelry
+imes Valuables, including jewelry